aiman-al-masoud/translator-cloud-project/scripts/docker-files/running-docker-images.md

 docker build --tag translator_gateway .
 ```

-## Building the image which will be responsible of the database behaviour
+## Building the image which will be responsible of the proxy-database behaviour
 Place yourself inside the directory **db_proxy**, then execute:
 ```bash
 docker build --tag translator_db_proxy .
 ```

-## Building the image which will be responsible of the gateway behaviour
+## Building the image which will be responsible of the translation behaviour
 Place yourself inside the directory **translate**, then execute:
 ```bash
 docker build --tag translator_translate .